This article was updated on Oct. 4, 2018.

 When employees are exempt, however, they fall outside the minimum wage and overtime pay requirements of the FLSA.
 You won't need to track their hours or pay overtime, but you are required to pay exempt employees a fixed salary.
-The FLSA allows exemptions for seven categories of employees: executive, administrative, creative professional, learned professional, outside sales, computer sales and highly compensated.
+According to the DOL, the FLSA allows exemptions for seven categories of employees: executive, administrative, creative professional, learned professional, outside sales, computer sales and highly compensated.

 Classification of exempt or nonexempt employees is important because nonexempt employees generally have more protections under the FLSA than exempt ones.
 Businesses must be careful to follow the rules.
 The exemption is narrowly interpreted, and misclassifications that circumnavigate the FLSA's requirements could result in costly regulatory penalties.